MED-Project is the entity implementing the Product Stewardship Plan, including the education and outreach programming.

 Several government agencies provide information regarding safe disposal of medication.
 Please refer to the FDA’s website for more information: “Consumer Updates: How to Dispose of Unused Medicines.”

-For more information, please dial the hotline at 1-844-MED-PROJ.
+For more information, please dial the hotline at 1-844-MED-PROJECT.

-Unwanted Medicine In-Home Disposal: If no disposal instructions are given on the drug labeling and no take-back program is available in your area, dispose of unwanted medicine in the household trash following these steps:
+In-Home Disposal: If no disposal instructions are given on the drug labeling and no take-back program is available in your area, throw the drugs in the household trash following these steps:

 Never place Sharps in the trash or recycling, and never flush them down the toilet.
 Disposing of Sharps in the trash or recycling may put trash and sewage workers, janitors, housekeepers, household members, and children at risk of being harmed.